0 Down Cars: Overview

 Financial Company Benefits

 Financial companies prefer down payments as it provides them with cash at the beginning of the loan so that if the buyer defaults, they still have some cash collected.
 A down payment also offsets the instant depreciation on a new car so that if there is an accident or if the buyer defaults, the finance company does not suffer as great a loss.
+No money down car loans cost more.
 This is why many lenders offer lower interest rates to buyers who provide higher down payments as it indicates a buyer who is more likely to make payments regularly and on time than one who does not.

 Beware of Dealer Financing